Lothar Höbelt

-Lothar Höbelt (born 30 June 1956 in Vienna) is an Austrian historian and adjunct professor of Modern History at the University of Vienna, known for his right-wing and nationalist viewpoints.
+Lothar Höbelt (born 30 June 1956 in Vienna) is an Austrian historian and who was a professor of Modern History at the University of Vienna, known for his right-wing and nationalist viewpoints.
 His research areas are political and constitutional history of the 19th and 20th centuries, and the Thirty Years' War.
 He also lectures at the Theresian Military Academy.

 He studied history at the University of Vienna from 1974 to 1981, earning his doctorate Sub auspiciis Praesidentis (Promotion under the auspices of the President, the highest level of academic achievement in Austria).
 He was affiliated with universities in the United Kingdom and the United States, including the University of Chicago, until he was appointed adjunct Professor of Modern History at the University of Vienna in 1997.
 He once sympathized with the Freedom Party of Austria, including contributing to their 1997 manifesto.
 In the 2000s he sympathized more with the Austrian People's Party under the chancellorship of Wolfgang Schüssel.
 However, he supported the presidential candidacy of Freedom Party politician Barbara Rosenkranz in 2010 and was the head of her supporting committee.